 September 2013, The Sydney morning Herald, Australia

-RESIDENTS have tried everything to get rid of them: flashing lights, rubber snakes, spikes on sills, mirrors on windows, chilli oil on woodwork, even lying in wait with hoses or water pistols.
-But the sulphur-crested cockatoos of Potts Point, which have caused more than $40,000 in damage to one building alone, are absolutely incorrigible, say infuriated residents, whose plan for a cull is stuck in bureaucratic limbo.
+RESIDENTS have tried everything to get rid of them: flashing lights, rubber snakes, spikes on sills, mirrors on windows, chili oil on woodwork, even lying in wait with hoses or water pistols.
+But the sulfur-crested cockatoos of Potts Point, which have caused more than $40,000 in damage to one building alone, are absolutely incorrigible, say, infuriated residents, whose plan for a cull is stuck in bureaucratic limbo.

 Many of the homes affected are in heritage-listed, art-deco buildings, with wooden window frames eaten through by the birds.
 At Kingsclere, a 1912 building on Macleay Street, cockatoos have destroyed slate roof tiles, causing them to drop seven storeys to the street.